 An example of converting livestock manure to biogas to fuel vehicles is the Western United Resource Development project.

-After biogas is produced, it must be refined for pipeline distribution to use as a vehicle fuel.
+After biogas is produced, it must be refined to meet pipeline specifications.
+Currently, there are no specifications for natural gas as a vehicle fuel.
 Refining biogas means increasing the proportion of methane and decreasing the proportion of carbon dioxide and contaminants through absorption, adsorption, membrane separation, or cryogenic separation.

 Renewable natural gas can be distributed via existing natural gas distribution routes.
 Because these technologies are not developed and tested fully yet, distributing renewable natural gas via the pipeline grid is not common practice.